michaelmeng998/htn-2020-backend/readme.md

 This endpoint gets a specific user with certain <id> from the database.
 The user object includes picture url, name, company, longitude, latitude, phone, email, and all of their attended events.

-An example successfull response is:
+An example successful response for id = 1212 :

 ```json
 {